American highbush cranberry (Viburnum trilobum)

 Highbush cranberry is a very heavy and consistent producer of bright red cranberry-like fruit that ripens here from late August to mid September.
 Harvest as soon as the fruit is soft—there is no benefit in waiting for frost, although frost does not harm the fruit.
 The bush will grow lanky and vigorously, up to 20 feet tall, in moderate shade, but will only yield well in full sun, where it will be much shorter and compact.
 We use the fruit for juice, jelly, or just eating off the bush, or frozen.
 Mixed with apple puree they make a great fruit leather.
 Highbush cranberry thrives under the same conditions as nannyberry, except that it will tolerate even fully waterlogged soils.
 It does not need wet feet, but it is less drought-tolerant than nannyberry.
 Highbush cranberry likes high fertility and most soil types, including heavy clay.
 It is hardy to zone 2, surviving temperatures of -60˚F. See our varieties below:

 Sharon is selected from Price County in Wisconsin, but its seed source is not known, as it was purchased as an unnamed seedling by a kind local woman named Sharon who let me take cuttings from the bush in her yard some years ago.
 This variety has a unique form, the outer branches arching outward until the tips touch the ground and root after four or five years, even in full sun (this habit is normal in the wild, but predominantly occurs in shade).
-The fruit is average in size, better than average in flavor, and in full sun forms very large clusters and is very productive. $25 per plant.
+The fruit is average in size, better than average in flavor, and in full sun forms very large clusters and is very productive.
+Not available for 2022.

 Flag River is selected from the Flag River bottoms in Bayfield County, Wisconsin.
-The fruit is the largest of my three varieties, with the best flavor, but the bush is not quite as productive as the other two, and the clusters are not as large.
-Not currently available.
+The fruit is the largest of my three varieties, with the best flavor, but the bush is not quite as productive as the other two, and the clusters are not as large. $25/Plant